MathisWellmann/trade_aggregation-rs/README.md

 through the [ModularCandle](src/modular_candle_trait.rs) trait.
 Combined with the [Candle](trade_aggregation_derive/src/lib.rs) macro, it enables the user to flexibly create any type of Candle as long as each component implements the [CandleComponent](src/candle_components/candle_component_trait.rs) trait.
+The aggregation process is also generic over the type of input trade data as long as it implements the TakerTrade trait, allowing for greater flexibility for downstream projects.

 See [MathisWellmann/go_trade_aggregation](https://github.com/MathisWellmann/go_trade_aggregation) for a go implementation with less features and performance.